Typical Receiver Block Designs

-2. The following block diagram shows a dual conversion communication receiver with synthesised local oscillators.
-The second IF is optional but does provide a mechanism for providing significant gain at a lower frequency to the mode filters with a minimal risk of instability.
+5. The following block diagram shows a dual conversion communication receiver with synthesised local oscillators.
+The second IF is optional but does provide a mechanism for providing mode filters and significant gain at a lower frequency with a minimal risk of instability.

-However, for amateur band only applications a first IF of 9Mhz is popular as crystal filters are available commercially and may also be made by home constructors.
+However, for HF amateur band only applications a first IF of 9Mhz is popular as crystal filters are available commercially and may also be designed and made by home constructors.

 1. The block diagram to the right shows, in simplified form, the very few building blocks required for a simple regenerative or reaction detector.
 Since both types can cause interference to other band users the use of an RF stage is recommended to isolate the detector from the aerial.